For Local Authorities

 All NLA members have a membership number and a membership identity card.

-Our online register of members will allow you to verify that the landlord is a member of the NLA.
+Our online member verification tool will allow you to verify that the landlord is a member of the NLA.

 Our register of members and National Register of Accredited Landlords will also show whether a landlord has achieved the NLA's Accredited Landlord status, as well as any additional achievements with other major accreditation schemes.